St Carthage Hall

 2018

 The starting point for the project was David Nash’s work ‘Three Lismore Columns’ in the lower gardens at Lismore Castle.
-They wrote a short science fiction style text that considered the sculpture from the perspective of the flora and fauna that encounter it: a fly landing on it, a mushroom growing next to it, a lichen spreading slowly on its surface.
+Juneau Projects asked participants to make Lino-cut illustrations based on a short science-fiction style text, considering the sculpture from the perspective of the flora and fauna living and growing around it - a fly lands on the sculpture, a mushroom grows next to it, a lichen spreads slowly on its surface.

 From 2022